© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 The Old Hall, 50m north west of All Saints Church is a scheduled monument protected by Historic England under reference 1017992.
 View the official record →

-The Old Hall, located 50 metres north west of All Saints Church in Yorkshire, is a scheduled ancient monument with listed status.
+The Old Hall is a medieval domestic building located approximately fifty metres north west of All Saints Church in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017992.

 The Old Hall, 50m north west of All Saints Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017992.